-With huge, trumpet-shaped flowers borne on tall stems, lilies in full bloom are the focal point of any perennial garden.
-Numerous types are available with flower colors that include pink, gold, red, orange, and white.
+Often with large, trumpet- or bowl-shaped flowers borne on tall stems, lilies in full bloom are the focal point of any perennial garden.
+Numerous types are available in almost any colour except black or blue and can be a single solid colour, spotted, striped or other intricate patterns.
 Lilies bloom in early summer to fall, depending on the type.
-Some are extremely fragrant, and all make good cut flowers for large arrangements
+Some are extremely fragrant and the vast majority make good cut flowers for large arrangements.

 Special features of lilies